AstraZeneca confirms strong vaccine protection after US rift | Health

 Earlier Wednesday, Dr. Anthony Fauci, the top US infectious disease expert, told reporters he hoped that when all the data was publicly vetted by federal regulators, it would dispel any hesitancy caused by the spat.
 He predicted it would “turn out to be a good vaccine.”
 AstraZeneca's newest calculations were based on 190 COVID-19 cases that occurred during the study, 49 more than it had included earlier in the week.
 The vaccine appears especially protective against the worst outcomes, with no severe illnesses or hospitalizations among vaccinated study volunteers compared to eight severe cases among those given dummy shots, the company said.
 It didn't provide a breakdown of the rest of the cases.

-European authorities had questioned how protective the vaccine is in older adults.
+Some European authorities have questioned how protective the vaccine is in older adults.
 In the US study, it was 85 per cent effective in volunteers 65 and older, the company said.
 The study didn't turn up safety concerns.

 The updated information “confirms that our COVID-19 vaccine is highly effective in adults, including those aged 65 years and over,” AstraZeneca research chief Mene Pangalos said in a statement.
 He said the company looks forward to ''the rollout of millions of doses across America.”
-The study hasn't ended so additional COVID-19 cases can accrue.
-AstraZeneca cautioned that 14 additional possible cases already are being examined, which could lead to further changes in the data.
+The study hasn't ended, so additional COVID-19 cases can still accrue.
+AstraZeneca cautioned that 14 additional possible cases already are being examined and that could lead to further changes in the data.

 The company intends to seek Food and Drug Administration clearance of the vaccine within a few weeks.
 The FDA will publicly debate all the evidence with its outside advisers before making a decision.